-the &#8220;two or three.&#8221; This is of the greatest possible comfort.
+the "two or three".
+This is of the greatest possible comfort.
 The great principle remains true amidst all the failure.

-If we turn to @John 20 we find that when He sent forth His disciples, He breathed on them and said, &#8220;Receive ye the Holy Ghost: whose soever sins ye remit, they are remitted unto them*;* and whose soever sins ye retain, they are retained.&#8221; There is nothing like a corporate church system here; but the energy of the Holy Ghost in spiritual discernment in the disciples, as sent from Christ, and acting on behalf of Christ.
+If we turn to @John 20 we find that when He sent forth His disciples, He breathed on them and said, "Receive ye the Holy Ghost: whose soever sins ye remit, they are remitted unto them; and whose soever sins ye retain, they are retained".
+There is nothing like a corporate church system here; but the energy of the Holy Ghost in spiritual discernment in the disciples, as sent from Christ, and acting on behalf of Christ.
 Discipline is a question of the energy of the Spirit.
 If that which is done is not done in the power of the Holy Ghost, it is nothing.

 In principle, what was needed has been said.
-I do not see any difference, whether it be in the hands of a remnant, or anything else; because then we get into the structure of a judicial process at once&#8212;sinners judging sinners.
-It is, first of all, a question what the energy of the Spirit is for ministry in God&#8217;s house.
+I do not see any difference, whether it be in the hands of a remnant, or anything else; because then we get into the structure of a judicial process at once -- sinners judging sinners.
+It is, first of all, a question what the energy of the Spirit is for ministry in God's house.
 The unanimity is a unanimity of having consciences exercised and forced into discipline.
 It is a terrible thing to hear sinners talking about judging another sinner; but a blessed thing to see them exercised in conscience about sin come in among themselves.
 It must be in grace.
-I no more dare act, save in grace, than I could wish judgment to myself. &#8220;Judge not, that ye be not judged; for with what measure ye mete, it shall be measured to you again,&#8221; @Matthew 7: 1, 2.
+I no more dare act, save in grace, than I could wish judgment to myself.
+"Judge not, that ye be not judged; for with what measure ye mete, it shall be measured to you again", @Matthew 7: 1, 2.
 If we go to exercise judgment, we shall get it.

 As to the difficulty of saints meeting together, where there is not pastorship, my prayer is, that God would raise up pastors; but I believe where there were brethren meeting together, and walking together on brotherly principles, provided they kept to their real position, and did not set about making churches, they would be just as happy as others in different circumstances.
-One thing I would pray for, because I love the Lord&#8217;s sheep, is that there might be shepherds.
-I know nothing next to personal communion with the Lord, so blessed as the pastor feeding the Lord&#8217;s sheep, the Lord&#8217;s flock; but it is the *Lord&#8217;s* flock.
-I see nothing about a pastor and *his* flock; that changes the whole aspect of things.
-When it is felt to be the *Lord&#8217;s* flock a man has to look over, what thoughts of responsibility, what care, what zeal, what watchfulness!
-I do not see anything so lovely. &#8220;Lovest thou me? &#8230; Feed
+One thing I would pray for, because I love the Lord's sheep, is that there might be shepherds.
+I know nothing next to personal communion with the Lord, so blessed as the pastor feeding the Lord's sheep, the Lord's flock; but it is the *Lord's flock*.
+I see nothing about a pastor and his flock; that changes the whole aspect of things.
+When it is felt to be the *Lord's flock* a man has to look over, what thoughts of responsibility, what care, what zeal, what watchfulness!
+I do not see anything so lovely.
+"Lovest thou me? ..
+Feed

 {349}